JurgenVanGorp/Home-Assistant-on-Raspberry-Pi-Native/README.md

 Home Assistant needs several libraries installed upfront for a smooth installation.
 You may detect more, but the below list is already a good start.

-Let's first upgrade pip, if required.
-Check the pip version with:
+**Info** During installation you will get multiple warnings that pip should be upgraded.
+You may be tempted to indeed upgrade pip to the latest version with
 ```
-pip3 --version
+python3 -m pip install --upgrade setuptools pip
+python3 -m pip install --upgrade pip
 ```

-You may be tempted to just upgrade pip to the latest version with *python3 -m pip install --upgrade p*, but this could result in you e.g. having pip version 21.3.1, where Home-Assistant is not yet compatible with this release.
+This could result in you e.g. having pip version 21.3.1, where Home-Assistant is not yet compatible with this release.

 Install the packages Home-Assistant will need.